 By Kenny Hackett

 Direct-to-patient aligners are disrupting the orthodontic market.
 There is no sign that these new aligner options are going away any time soon.
-We can examine several historical market disruptions to see that adapting is essential when facing market disruptors.
+We can examine several historical market disruptions to see that adapting is essential when facing market disruptors like DTC aligners.
 Like US automobile manufacturers in the late ’70s or camera manufacturers during the digital revolution, we are faced with the task of offering our patients options that did not exist until recently.

 There are upsides to the current situation.
 For example, five direct-to-patient aligner providers spent $650 million on marketing from January 2018 to March 2019.
 This advertising created a new level of interest in younger adults who have not traditionally been a rich market for orthodontists.
 This is a demographic seeking purely cosmetic improvements to their smile.
 In addition, they are most likely looking for a simple treatment that takes less than a year.
 These prospective patients provide us an opportunity to grow our practice and increase our case acceptance rate.